-All briefs filed with the Appellate Division must be bound on the top, with covers in colors as designated by California Rules of Court 8.40(c).
+All briefs filed with the Appellate Division must be bound on the top, with covers in colors as designated by California Rules of Court, rule 8.40(a).
 Copies are not required to be submitted because briefs are submitted to the appellate panel judges electronically, eliminating the need for additional copies.

-Briefs that are filed by fax filing under Section I or electronically filed under Section J are not required to be bound or to have covers in the colors designated by California Rules of Court 8.40(c).
+Briefs that are filed by fax filing or electronically filed are not required to be bound or to have covers in the colors designated by California Rules of Court, rule 8.40(a).